pvatokahu/monocle/src/monocle_apptrace/metamodel/README.md

 # Monocle metamodel

-## Overview
-Monocle metamodel is the way to manage standardization across all supported GenAI component stack.
-It includes the list of components that Monocle can identify and extract metadata.
-This help understanding and analyzing the traces from applications that include multiple components and can evolve over time.
-This is one of core value that Monocle provides to it's user community.
+Monocle metamodel is the way to standardize telemetry data across all GenAI components supported by Monocle.
+This approach makes it easy to understand, correlate and analyze traces from various components as components and GenAI app stack.
+Community curation and validations of the metamodel for compatibility with open-source observability stack is one of the core values this project provides to its users.
+This metamodel is also extensible to support customizations to community-curated artifacts.

 ## Meta model
-The Monocle metamodel comprises of three things,
+The Monocle metamodel comprises of three things
-- Entity types, definitions of technology types and supported vendor implementations.
+- Entity types - definitions of technology types and supported vendor implementations.
-- A JSON format that overlays on top of Open Telemetry tracing format that includes the common attributes for each entity type.
+- GenAI domain-specific span format - an OpenTelemetry compliant tracing format to represent spans related to GenAI entities.
-- Map of component menthods to trace with instrumentation methods provided by Monocle.
+- Map of component methods to trace with instrumentation methods provided by Monocle

 ### Entity type
 The entity type defines the type of GenAI component that Monocle understand.
 The monocle instrumentation can extract the relevenat information for this entity.
 There are a fixed set of [entity types](./entity_types.py) that are defined by Monocle out of the box, eg workflow, model etc. As the GenAI landscape evolves, the Monocle community will introduce a new entity type if the current entities won't represent a new technology component.